 - Transcripts that are mailed directly from a student’s previous institution(s) must be sent to*:

 Kingman, AZ 86409

 *Note: Specific MCC programs may require that official transcripts be sent directly to those departments (Nursing, Dental Hygiene, etc.).
-If you have had your transcript sent to a specific department (Nursing, Dental Hygiene, etc.), your transcript will be sent by those departments to the Registrar’s Office for evaluation.
+If a student has their transcript sent to a specific department (Nursing, Dental Hygiene, etc.), their transcript will be sent by those departments to the Registrar’s Office for evaluation.
 You do not have to request the transcript be evaluated.
 These transcripts will be accepted and reviewed by the Registrar’s Office as official if they are sent from the appropriate institution directly to (and opened by) those departments.

 If a student’s cumulative GPA was below 2.0 at a previous college/university, the student will be admitted to MCC on academic probation.